 The rise of new digital Industrial Technology

-The rise of new digital Industrial Technology, is a transformation that makes it possible to gather and analyse data across machines, enabling faster, more flexible and more efficient process to produce higher quality goods at low costs.
-This manufacturing revolution will increase in productivity, shift-economics, foster industrial growth and modify the profile of the workforce- ultimately changing the competitiveness of companies and regions.
+The rise of new digital Industrial Technology is a transformation that makes it possible to gather and analyze data across machines, enabling a faster, more flexible and more efficient process to produce higher-quality goods at low costs.
+This manufacturing revolution will increase productivity, shift-economics, foster industrial growth and modify the profile of the workforce- ultimately changing the competitiveness of companies and regions.

-In the time period betwen 1760 and 1840.
+In the period betwen 1760 and 1840.
 This represents the transition from skilled artisans making goods by hand to (relatively) unskilled workers using machines powered by a water whel or steam engine.
-The transition mostly involved the mechanization of Industrie.
+The transition mostly involved the mechanization of Industrie

 The Second Industrial revolution took place over the end of the 19th century and beginning of the 20th from about 1870 to 1914 and the beginning of World War I. Unlike the first Industrial revolution, which was characterized by the advent of new technologies, the second Industrial revolution had more to do with improving existing technologies and the synergies betwen them.
 The Second revolution mainly involved mass production by replacement of new technologies instead of the old old one.

 The Third Industrial revolution, like the first, saw the introduction of disruptive new technologies—in this case, automation and the computer.
 These advancements brought about monumental changes to manufacturing, enabling levels of precision (thanks to industrial robots) and accuracy (thanks to Computer Numerical Controls (CNCs), never before sen on the shop floor.
 The third revolution focuses on computerization of the industries.